 7. The Sun

-The Sun Magazine is always open to “daring personal essays,” as well as fiction and even poetry.
+The Sun Magazine is always open to “daring personal essays,” as well as fiction, poetry, and other creative writing pieces.

 Submit your essays, fiction, or poetry online or by mail, using the address given.